GradienceTeam/themeswitcher/README.md

 ![](./screenshot.gif)

-Automatically change the GTK theme to dark variant when Night Light activates.
+Automatically toggle between your light and dark GTK theme variants when Night Light activates.

 _Do you need to change your GNOME shell theme as well?
 Try [Night Shell Switcher](https://gitlab.com/rmnvgr/nightshellswitcher-gnome-shell-extension/)!_

 ## Theme compatibility

-Your theme must have a `-dark` variant, e.g. `Adwaita` and `Adwaita-dark`.

 These themes have been tested and work: